UPDATED: WEDNESDAY, MAY 20, 2014 –– Same three Ps. Fresh new examples!

-Long before I worked at Indiegogo, I was given the opportunity to step in for the company’s co-founder Slava Rubin for a presentation on crowdfunding sponsored by New York Women In Film and Television (NYWIFT).
+Long before I became Indiegogo‘s head campaign specialist for film, I was given multiple opportunities to step in for the company’s CEO and co-founder Slava Rubin and give a presentation on crowdfunding sponsored by New York Women In Film and Television (NYWIFT).
 Though the seminar was primarily focused around grant writing and more traditional ways of getting money for films, more of the attendees seemed ready to merge onto the more active freeway of crowdfunding rather than take the passive back roads of grant writing.

-If a Buddhist, a Confucianist, and a Taoist each tried to crowdfund, which would be successful?
+If a Buddhist, a Confucian, and a Taoist each tried to crowdfund an indie film, which would be most successful?

-Although crowdfunding has been around for years now, it’s still the big buzz word amongst the indie community.
-Indiegogo and Kickstarter have become household names, with other platforms rising to the challenge but falling short of the kind of success maintained by these luminaries.
-The only real issue I find with crowdfunding is that many people jump into a campaign without proper knowledge of how it all works and without a carefully planned outline.
-Specifically, there are things that every filmmaker should be aware of before embarking on a campaign, things that have been proven to work not just for my short film Cerise, but for many other, more recent projects as well.
+Although crowdfunding has been around for years now, it’s still the buzz word amongst the indie film community.
+The only real issue I find with crowdfunding is that far too many people jump headfirst into a campaign without the proper knowledge of how it all works and without a carefully plotted outline.
+Specifically, there are things that every filmmaker should be aware of before embarking on a crowdfunding campaign, things that have been proven to work, not only for my short film Cerise, but for many other, more recent projects as well.

 Your pitch is the single most important part of your campaign because it’s the one and only chance you have to sell yourself and not necessarily your project.
 Talk to your potential contributors.
 Tell them about yourself (the introduction), then tell them why you want to make this film and why they should help (the pitch).
 Keep in mind the “they” –– we may think that crowdfunding is about us, but the word “I” isn’t a part of this neologism; it’s all about the crowd, so make it about them.
 Finally, show them that you’re not a newb when it comes to filmmaking by displaying some of your prior film work (the showcase).